Interval Multiplicities of Persistence Modules: Preliminaries

-\begin{dfn}[Interval modules] Let $I$ be an interval of $\bfP$. \begin{enumerate} \item A persistence module $V_I$ is defined as a representation of $H(\bfP)$ as follows: For each $x \in H(\bfP)_0$, $V_I(x) = \k$ if $x \in I$, and $V_I(x) = 0$ otherwise; For each $a_{y,x} \in H(\bfP)_1$, $V_I(a_{y,x}) = \id_\k$ if $\{x,y\} \subseteq I$, and $V_I(a_{y,x}) = 0$ otherwise.
-It is obvious that $V_I$ is an indecomposable persistence module. \item A persistence module isomorphic to $V_I$ for some $I \in \bbI$ is called an \emph{interval module}. \item A persistence module is said to be \emph{interval-decomposable} if it is isomorphic to a finite direct sum of interval modules.
+It is easy to check that $V_I$ is indecomposable. \item A persistence module isomorphic to $V_I$ for some $I \in \bbI$ is called an \emph{interval module}. \item A persistence module is said to be \emph{interval-decomposable} if it is isomorphic to a finite direct sum of interval modules.
 Thus 0 is trivially interval-decomposable. \end{enumerate} \end{dfn}

 We will use the notation $d_M(L)$ to denote the multiplicity of an indecomposable direct summand $L$ of a module $M$ in its indecomposable decomposition as explained in the following well-known theorem.